nycolop/nycolop/README.md

 Hello, I'm Nicolás and I am self-taught.
-I'm working of freelancer.
+I'm working of freelancer as Web Developer.
 I enjoy scripting oriented programming languages, like JavaScript, Python and Lua, and I'm trying to improve everyday.

 - Hard Skills: